jc65536/jc65536.github.io/scripts/readme.md

 optional, but the opening curly brace must be on the same line as the key.
-If, for any reason, the text contains curly braces, you can place an equal number of asterisks after the opening delimiter and before the closing delimiter to distinguish it from the in-text curly braces like so:
+If, for any reason, the text contains curly braces, you can place an equal number of asterisks after the opening delimiter and before the closing delimiter to distinguish it from the in-text curly braces, like so:

 ```
 key: {*